meetrix/blog/_webrtc/03-installation.md

 ---
-title: "Installation"
+title: "Setting up a Coturn Docker Image wih Long Term Credentials Mechanism support"
-permalink: /webrtc/installation/
+permalink: /webrtc/turnserver/long_term_cred
 excerpt: "Setting up Turn Server."
 last_modified_at: 2018-05-03T15:59:00-04:00
 toc: true
 ---

-# Turn Server Configuration

-## Long Term Credential Mechanism with Docker
+## Long Term Credential Mechanism

 Most of the webRTC libraries including SimpleWebRTC, SpreedWebRTC requires the turn server to be configured in long-term credentials mechanism.
 When a turn server is installed, we can star the turn server with long term credentials mechanism using `-a` flag and we can pass the shared secret like this.